Heinrich Pommerenke: Confession and conviction

-In the course of the ensuing interrogations, Pommerenke admitted to a total of 65 offenses, including the four murders, seven attempted murders, two rapes and 25 attempted rapes, six robberies, ten burglaries and six thefts.
+In the course of the ensuing interrogations, Pommerenke admitted to a total of 65 offences, including four murders, seven attempted murders, two rapes and 25 attempted rapes, six robberies, ten burglaries and six thefts.

-Pommerenke's trial began on 3 October 1960, before the district court of Freiburg im Breisgau.
-Of the offenses confessed by him, 38 were not prosecuted, since at the time he had not reached the age of 21.
-The appraisers Hans Ruffin and Christoph Staewen declared the defendant guilty.
-On 22 October, he was sentenced to life imprisonment six times and another 15 (from single sentences 165) years in prison; it was the most severe sentence of a West German court of the post-war period.
+Pommerenke's trial began on October 3, 1960, before the district court of Freiburg im Breisgau.
+Of the offences confessed by him, 38 were not prosecuted, since at the time he had not reached the age of 21.
+The appraisers, Hans Ruffin and Christoph Staewen, declared the defendant guilty.
+On October 22, he was sentenced to life imprisonment six times and another 15 (from single sentences 165) years in prison; it was the most severe sentence of a West German court of the post-war period.

-From 1960 Pommerenke was imprisoned in the Bruchsal prison; suspension of his sentence was repeatedly denied on the grounds that he continued to be a high-security risk.
+From 1960, Pommerenke was imprisoned in the Bruchsal prison; suspension of his sentence was repeatedly denied because he continued to be a high-security risk.

 At the end of 2006, Pommerenke was transferred to Hohenasperg, where the central hospital of Baden-Württemberg prison was located, where he would undergo social therapy.
-The therapy, however, was canceled after a year, since Pommerenke was moved the Heilbronn prison.
+The therapy, however, was cancelled after a year, since Pommerenke was moved to the Heilbronn prison.

-On 27 December 2008, Pommerenke died due to leukemia in Hohenasperg, at the age of 71.
+On December 27, 2008, Pommerenke died due to leukemia in Hohenasperg, at the age of 71.
 The body was cremated and the ashes scattered at sea.
 He was, until his death, Germany's longest-serving prisoner.
 In this regard, he has since been replaced by Hans-Georg Neumann.